pratikb2805/Ml-Library-I/README.md

  Ml-Library-I for WoC 2.0

-This library contains separate classes containing functions implementing different machine learning.
+This library contains separate classes containing functions implementing different machine learning algorithms from scratch.
 ## LinReg

     Here only linear hypothesis dependent on all input features of input data is considered.